Azure/bicep-types-az/generated/machinelearningservices/microsoft.machinelearningservices/2025-10-01-preview/types.md

 * **description**: string: Description of the inference endpoint.
 * **keys**: [EndpointAuthKeys](#endpointauthkeys) (WriteOnly): EndpointAuthKeys to set initially on an Endpoint.
 This property will always be returned as null.
 AuthKey values must be retrieved using the ListKeys API.
-* **mirrorTraffic**: [OnlineEndpointMirrorTraffic](#onlineendpointmirrortraffic): Percentage of traffic to be mirrored to each deployment without using returned scoring.
+* **mirrorTraffic**: [OnlineEndpointPropertiesMirrorTraffic](#onlineendpointpropertiesmirrortraffic): Percentage of traffic to be mirrored to each deployment without using returned scoring.
 Traffic values need to sum to utmost 50.
 * **properties**: [EndpointPropertiesBaseProperties](#endpointpropertiesbaseproperties): Property dictionary.
 Properties can be added, but not removed or altered.
 * **provisioningState**: 'Canceled' | 'Creating' | 'Deleting' | 'Failed' | 'Succeeded' | 'Updating' | string (ReadOnly): Provisioning state for the endpoint.
-* **publicNetworkAccess**: 'Disabled' | 'Enabled' | string: Set to "Enabled" for endpoints that should allow public access when Private Link is enabled.
+* **publicNetworkAccess**: 'Disabled' | 'Enabled' | string: Enum to determine whether PublicNetworkAccess is Enabled or Disabled.
 * **scoringUri**: string (ReadOnly): Endpoint URI.
 * **swaggerUri**: string (ReadOnly): Endpoint Swagger URI.
-* **traffic**: [OnlineEndpointTraffic](#onlineendpointtraffic): Percentage of traffic from endpoint to divert to each deployment.
+* **traffic**: [OnlineEndpointPropertiesTraffic](#onlineendpointpropertiestraffic): Percentage of traffic from endpoint to divert to each deployment.
 Traffic values need to sum to 100.

+## OnlineEndpointPropertiesMirrorTraffic
+### Properties
+### Additional Properties
+* **Additional Properties Type**: int

-## OnlineEndpointTraffic
+## OnlineEndpointPropertiesTraffic
 ### Properties
 ### Additional Properties
 * **Additional Properties Type**: int